LewisCM14/allotment/docs/docs/server_side.md

 1. Companion Family

 ???+ tip "Future Improvement"
-    There is only a requirement for read routes on these tables as the data stored within them is to be owned by the projects data base administrators and can be updated manually at the database layer via SQL if required.
-The ability to abstract this out into an administrators section later on is desirable though as this will allow for more efficient scaling.
+    There is only a requirement for read routes on these tables as the data stored within them is to be owned by the projects database administrator(s) and can be updated manually at the database layer via SQL if required.
+The ability to abstract this out into an administrators panel in the UI later on is desirable though as this will allow for more efficient scaling.

 ---

 ### Grow Guide Tables

 === "Grow Guides"
-    The Variety table is the main table users will interact with and the data within it forms the backbone off the application.
-It will utilize the applications authentication solution to allow users to perform complete CRUD operations on the data contained within it.
-Only a authenticated Users who's ID matches the owner column of a pre exiting row can alter any data within that row.
-The complexities of this table that the server side service would need to accommodate include:
+    The Variety table is the main table users interact with and the data within it forms the backbone off the application.
+It utilizes the applications authentication solution to allow users to perform complete CRUD operations on the data contained within it.
+Only a authenticated User, who's ID matches the owner column of a pre exiting row, can alter any data within that row.
+The complexities of this table that the server side service accommodates include:

     1. If either one of the following pairs exists the other must also:
         1. Transplant Week Start & Transplant Week End
         1. Prune Week Start & Prune Week End
     1. The same logic, in that if a single one exists so must the rest, applies to the following group of columns:
         1. Feed ID - Feed Week Start - Feed Frequency
-    1. When a entry within this table is deleted a cascading delete upon the user active varieties and variety water day will be required.
+    1. When a entry within this table is deleted a cascading delete upon the user active varieties and variety water day is performed.

 === "Activate Guide"
-    Users will require the ability to set the grow guides they own to active and/or inactive.
-This action will require a route that can read, create and delete entries from the User Active Varieties junction table.
+    Users have the ability to set the grow guides they own to active and/or inactive.
+This action utilizes a route that can read, create and delete entries from the User Active Varieties junction table.

 === "Publish Guide"
-    Users will also require the ability to make guides they own public/private.
+    Users have the ability to make guides they own public/private.
-        - The ability for users to copy public guides will also be required.
+        - The ability for users to copy public guides is also provided.

 === "Feed Day's"
-    Users will require the ability to alter the day they give a nominated feed type.
-This will require a read and update route that manipulates entries in the User Feed Day table.
+    Users have the ability to alter the day they give a nominated feed type.
+This utilizes a read and update route that manipulates entries in the User Feed Day table.

 === "Supporting Tables"
     Ability to read from the following tables found within the database: